-Steffen Rimner is currently a Fellow at the International Institute for Asian Studies (IIAS) in Leiden, The Netherlands.
-At IIAS, he is completing his first book, which is a history of the Asian origins of global drug control from the Opium Wars to the League of Nations, the predecessor of the United Nations.
+Steffen Rimner is currently a Visiting Researcher at the Institute for Advanced Studies on Asia (Tobunken) at the University of Tokyo.
+He is completing his first book, a history of the Asian origins of global drug control from the Opium Wars to the League of Nations, the predecessor of the United Nations.
 The book offers to explain why the opium trade provoked not only Chinese national but transnational opposition, why opposition spread within and across East and Southeast Asia and how this opposition laid the foundations for the global regime of drug control as we know it today.

 Under contract with Harvard University Press, the book analyzes the character and the consequences of anti-drug mobilization in its social, ideological and political aspects and the spectrum of responses from diplomacy to international law.
 As such, the book hopes to engage, correlate and contribute to the study of Asian protest movements, the limits of multi-imperial cooperation, the non-governmental roots of global governance issues, historical compliance and defiance in international law and the structural continuities of international public health crises.